 Instead, the Touran works best as a huge five-seater, with two occasional extra seats if you need them, and a big boot when you don’t.
 A large hatchback opening and low loading lip make it easy to load, and there’s lots of space up front for tall passengers.
 Parents will be impressed that all five rear seats have ISOFIX points for a child car seat, but the boot is small with all seven seats in place.

 Engines are another major draw for the Touran and we particularly like the 1.5-litre TSI petrol with 148bhp that works well with Volkswagen’s seven-speed DSG automatic gearbox.
 Those after a diesel are catered for with a 2.0-litre TDI engine producing 148bhp.
 For most drivers, this engine should be more than adequate, returning over 50mpg economy in everyday use and still offering enough performance to comfortably move five passengers and luggage.
 The less powerful 113bhp version of the 2.0-litre TDI engine was discontinued in early 2021.

 There are plenty of trim levels, including SE, SE Family, SEL and R-Line, with every version getting a touchscreen infotainment system, DAB radio and Bluetooth connectivity.
 SE spec cars also come with 16-inch alloy wheels, air-conditioning, electric windows and rear airline-style tables for passengers.
 Useful safety technology like front and rear parking sensors and adaptive cruise control are also fitted.
 Upgrading to the SE Family trim adds sat nav, on-board internet, a panoramic sunroof and automatically locking rear doors.

-In 2015 the Touran was given a five-star safety rating from Euro NCAP, the Touran is a reassuring model for families, with an 88% score for adult occupant protection and 89% for child passengers.
+In 2015 the Touran was given a five-star safety rating from Euro NCAP, but this was downgraded to four stars when the Touran was tested again in 2022 under stricter regulations.
 Autonomous emergency braking is standard from SE trim and above, while post-collision braking (which helps prevent secondary impacts), tyre pressure warnings and a roster of airbags are all standard.